-Holistic animal care courses are usually offered through veterinary teaching hospitals.
+Holistic animal care courses are usually offered through private schools.
 They are typically open to graduate students or current veterinarians.
 Some courses are also open to undergraduate students pursuing a program in pre-veterinary medicine, veterinary technology or animal grooming.
 Many courses involve hands-on treatment of animals.
 Common concepts taught in these courses include:

 List of Courses

 Holistic animal care courses are offered through many veterinarian programs.
 Students review various methods of holistic care and learn how to practice them.
 This introductory course gives students insight into how veterinarians perceive holistic methods and current trends.
 Classes include lectures and discussions.

 Herbs for Companion Animals

 Students identify herbs and flowers that can be used to naturally heal animals.
 They learn how to plan a holistic diet that will promote a companion animal's overall wellness.
 Aromatherapy techniques are introduced along with an overview of how aromatherapy can be beneficial to animals.
 Instructors discuss the harmful effects of certain chemicals on animals and compare the health benefits of various herbs, flowers and holistic animal care practices.

 Instructors of medical acupuncture courses give lectures and demonstrations on how acupuncture can relieve pain; students may have opportunities to practice the techniques.
 The course provides training in how to use acupuncture on companion animals, farm animals or animals used for food.
 Students learn about acupuncture points and patient assessment methods.
 A medical acupuncture course for veterinarians also includes an overview of animal anatomy and physiology and safe acupuncture practices.